codepath/android_guides/Drawables.md

 <img src="http://i.imgur.com/btT0ybk.png" height="60" /> &nbsp;
 <img src="http://i.imgur.com/oSFvjxF.png" height="60" />

-See this [simple guide](http://radleymarx.com/blog/simple-guide-to-9-patch/) for more information.
-You can also refer to the [official nine-patch docs](http://developer.android.com/guide/topics/graphics/2d-graphics.html#nine-patch).
 A NinePatch is defined and saved in the `drawable` folder and setting the background works the same as with any image:

 ```xml
 <Button android:layout_width="wrap_content"